top of page

 Retatrutide results after 40 are real, consistent, and sustainable — when expectations are calibrated to reality instead of Reddit threads.

 Waist measurement beats scale weight.
 Weekly averages beat daily readings.
 Progress photos beat mirror checks.
+Bloodwork beats body weight.
 And patience beats dose increases almost every time.

 Not sure if your results are on track or if something needs adjusting?
 The troubleshooter identifies your exact phase, pinpoints the bottleneck, and gives you a step-by-step action plan in about 60 seconds.

-And if you want a complete protocol audit — dosing, nutrition, training, bloodwork review, and 7-day follow-up — we offer a $300 Advanced Troubleshooting Consultation for complex cases.
+And if you want a complete protocol audit — dosing, nutrition, training, bloodwork review, and 7-day follow-up — book a PowerSkulpt Advanced Consultation for complex cases.
+60 minutes, $300 CAD.

 bottom of page